akashbad/MapocciGesture/Algorithms.md

 Generic Algorithm  			{#generic}
 -----------------

-This is the simple algorithm that is used in the detection of rotations, falling, upside down, tail touches, and kisses.
+This is the simple algorithm that is used in the detection of rotations, falling, tail touches, and kisses.

 ### Components ###
 The necessary components in running this algorithm are a **test case** and a **state** variable.